API

 By default, the autoscaling parameters are set to 80% but you can enter any percentage within the specified range.

-When setting up HTTP scaling, use small values with caution as it might affect the scale window—the time (in seconds) it takes to aggregate HTTP request rates for making scaling decisions.
-Low scaling value might cause unexpected scale triggers.
+For the cooldown period, small values can lead to random unexpected scale triggers.
+For HTTP scaling, small values might affect the time it takes to aggregate HTTP request rates for making scaling decisions.

 Step 5.
 Specify container lifetime